urbanopt/urbanopt.github.io/installation/linux.md

 ## Install with the URBANopt Installer

-1. Download the desired version of the [.deb package](http://urbanopt-cli-installers.s3-website-us-west-2.amazonaws.com/).
+1. Download the desired version of the installer.
+For URBANopt versions starting with 1.0.1, you can find installers in the `Assets` section of each [URBANopt release on GitHub](https://github.com/urbanopt/urbanopt-cli/releases).
+Older versions of URBANopt can be found in the [URBANopt Amazon S3 bucket](http://urbanopt-cli-installers.s3-website-us-west-2.amazonaws.com/).

 1. This will install to ```/usr/local/``` directory. e.g.:  ```/usr/local/urbanopt-cli-1.0.0/```